 most adequate term to describe processes at play in current partnerships, it needs to be

-• This research paper suggests the following definition of risk transfer: the formation or transformation of risks (increasing or decreasing) for one actor caused by the presence or action of another, whether intentionally or unintentionally.
+reconceptualised.
+Besides being transferred, risks are also created and transformed in partnerships.
+They shift not only from INGOs to L/NNGOs but also from the local to the global level and involve additional actors such as donors and communities.
+Security risk transfer may be intentional or unintentional and is perceived differently depending on the partners. - This research paper suggests the following definition of risk transfer: the formation or transformation of risks (increasing or decreasing) for one actor caused by the presence or action of another, whether intentionally or unintentionally.
 Some L/NNGOs see risk transfer as occurring when they are asked to take on further tasks by their partners but don’t receive proportionate funding to manage the additional risks.
 Whilst ‘risk-sharing’remains an aspiration, there are various practical ways to ensure that responsibility for risks is more equitably shared between partners.
 Acknowledging the impact of existing power imbalances, including local partners on an equal footing when discussing and acting on security risks, committing resources and favouring sustainable engagement are among the changes necessary to improve the handling of security risks in partnerships.
 Supporting platforms

 and strengthening mechanisms that facilitate collaboration between NGOs at all levels also